 Different types of solar panel technologies degrade at different rates.
 Generally speaking, the highest quality solar panels offer long power warranties (25 years or more) that guarantee at least 80 percent output by the end of the warranty term.

 Silfab provides a 30-year power warranty for their panels, the longest standard power warranty in the industry.
-You can expect different degradation rates and/or guaranteed levels of output depending on whether you install a monocrystalline module or a polycrystalline (multi-crystalline) module:
+Their warranty guaratees the following for their monocrystalline modules: